 If some of the most important information on the page only gets seen by a small percentage of your visitors, you may need to move some elements around to give them more visibility; if the change in colour is particularly sharp, people might think they have reached the end of the page and you should be thinking about removing confusing design elements.

 This is particularly important when you have longer pages (such as a landing page) with a lot of information that you want your users to see.

 # Your website looks different on different devices.

-Important content that is prominent on a desktop page could sit much further below the fold on a phone, where fewer users see it; viceversa, your page content could look very compact and well-structured on a mobile device, but sparse and poorly organised on very large screens.
+Important content that is prominent on a desktop page could sit much further below the fold on a phone, where fewer users see it; vice-versa, your page content could look very compact and well-structured on a mobile device, but sparse and poorly organized on very large screens.